Cultural Affairs Office

 During the management transition, please contact MECA at (713) 802-9370 / info@meca-houston.org / www.meca-houston.org.

 “This transitional plan is immensely important to continue programming and for the long-term success of the facility,” Council Member Robert Gallegos said.
-“I'm grateful to all the partners, Mayor Turner, Houston First, MECA and Alice Valdez, for working with us and the community to find a resolution.
+“I'm grateful to all the partners, The Mayor, Houston First, MECA and Alice Valdez, for working with us and the community to find a resolution.
 We must continue to support and grow cultural programming in our community, and this is yet another example of the city's effort to do so.”

-“I am thrilled with Mayor Turner’s announcement today that Alice Valdez of MECA will lead the transition team for the former TBH site in the Second Ward,” Council Member Karla Cisneros said.
+“I am thrilled with The Mayor’s announcement today that Alice Valdez of MECA will lead the transition team for the former TBH site in the Second Ward,” Council Member Karla Cisneros said.
 “The grant to launch this initiative is an ambitious and exciting new beginning for Hispanic Arts and Culture in Houston.
 Community partners and supporters are stepping up and coming together to define and lay out a vision for Houston’s Latino Art Scene as a world class city that reflects its significant Latino population.
 The time is right and the moment is here to seize an important opportunity to dream big and develop a roadmap to the future that celebrates the richness of Hispanic Arts and Culture in Houston.”

-To learn more about the City’s cultural programs visit https://www.houstontx.gov/culturalaffairs/index.html and follow the Mayor’s Office of Cultural Affairs on Facebook @HoustonMOCA.
+To learn more about the City’s cultural programs visit https://www.houstontx.gov/culturalaffairs/index.html and follow The Mayor’s Office of Cultural Affairs on Facebook @HoustonMOCA.